-As Fairygodboss has pointed out before, however, the fallacy that “work ethic” and “work martyrdom” are synonymous is pervasive — and toxic.
+As Fairygodboss has pointed out before, the fallacy that “work ethic” and “work martyrdom” are synonymous is pervasive — and toxic.
 Employees who don’t file their PTO are not necessarily more invested; rather, they’re no more likely to earn promotions and are actually less likely to receive raises or bonuses.

 Moreover, Project: Time Off senior director and report author, Katie Denis, says that the increase in usage of paid time off in 2016 provided an estimated $37 billion total impact to the US economy.
 At the same time, the 54 percent of employees who still ended the year with forfeited days cost an estimated $66.4 billion in lost benefits, or $604 per employee.
 Project: Time Off estimates the potential to create 1.8 million jobs and generate $70 billion in additional income for American workers if we actually took advantage of our PTO policy.

-Increased jobs is just an added bonus to the health and career benefits of stepping away from work every now and again.
+Increased jobs is just an added bonus to the health and career benefits of stepping away from work and recharging every now and again.

-Planning time off not only affords you more days, but it is also associated with increased happiness.
-Planners are happier than non-planners in every category measured — from their relationships, health and well-being to their companies and their jobs.
-It’s not rocket science that lower stress levels will do that to a person.
-Planners also feel more supported at work when they take time off by both their bosses and their colleagues alike.
-And that the boosted professional happiness is reinforced by workplace cultures that encourage vacation.
-Thirty-nine percent of planners say their company’s culture encourages taking time off, versus just 27 percent of those who let their preparations fall to the wayside.
+Planning time off not only affords you more days, but it is also associated with increased happiness in every category measured — from their relationships, health and well-being to their companies and their jobs.
+In fact, planners feel more supported at work when they take time off by both their bosses and their colleagues alike And that boosted professional happiness is reinforced by workplace cultures that encourage vacation — 39 percent of planners say their company’s culture encourages taking time off, versus just 27 percent of those who let their preparations fall to the wayside.

 After all, a majority of managers (82 percent) agree that vacation time improves the health and well-being of their staff and boosts morale and work-life balance.
-Eighty-one percent say it does indeed alleviate burnout, 78 percent say it improves employees’ focus levels upon return, 70 percent agree that it renews employees’ commitments to their jobs and 64 percent feel like it makes their staff more willing to put in long hours when they’re needed.
-They just need to express it more often, and much louder.
+They just need to express the following points more often, and much louder: